 How Can I Trust Someone Like You?

-I would like to think you could, and it would be sad to be thought of as a scammer, fraudulent, or a “fake” person.
+I’d like to think you could, and it would be sad to be thought of as a scammer, fraudulent, or a “fake” person.
 Our clinic has treated more than a few patients with many health conditions spanning over thirty years.
 People have trusted our clinic for a long time and our reviews have always been very good.
-Never scam, sham or spam!
+Never scam, sham, slam, or spam.

-I have written the articles you will find on this website from a clinician’s perspective.
-You’ll find them different from most blog sites about health and wellness.
+I’ve tried to write from a clinician’s perspective.
+You’ll find our articles different from most health and wellness.
 There are many unique hints and tips, but you won’t find highly exaggerated claims or wild statements.
-Although some content may almost read like “science-fiction” (the truth can be stranger than fiction), you’ll read the facts, and common sense backed with plenty of scientific evidence.
+Although some content may almost read like “science-fiction” (the truth can be stranger than fiction), you’ll read the facts, and common sense backed with scientific evidence.
 You’ll discover links in the many articles pointing to studies, just click on them to read further if you are interested.

 Gardener and Beekeeper

 There is a new side to this website currently under development.
 This site is not only about diseases and natural treatment, you will soon also read information and watch videos regarding the cultivation of many fruits and vegetables, cooking fresh foods, food preserving and even beekeeping.
 These are all important for the health and wellbeing of my family, and I think that given half a chance, I’ll be able to convince you to at least attempt to grow one cauliflower.
 I’ll need some time to load up content.
 I’m a busy man, as you can tell.
 Why not subscribe and learn a lot of useful information, and be sure to leave a comment!